antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity.md

 ---------

-  * If you did not already choose this gene, now try the gen NMYC
+  * If you did not already choose this gene, now try the gene MYCN (Click the **Go to Main** link in the left upper corner)

 ---------
   ![](_static/images/R2d2_logo.png)**Can you say something about the role this gene can play in cancer?**